Or: Will You Still Need Me… When I’m 64

 Stuck in the past and can become bitter at the world.

-These are usually signs a mental condition that results from trauma or deep loss, and it can happen at Any age.
-When it happens, it is at least in part the result of repeated Ageist discrimination, not the cause.
+These usually signify a mental condition that results from trauma or a profound loss, and it can happen at ANY age.
+When these things are observed in older workers, it is often the result of repeated Ageist discrimination, not the cause.

 Not fitting into a fast-paced, energetic company.

 Remember, every Tornado has its Eye.
 You cannot have the fury of the storm winds without its calm, organized center.
 In other words, even when there is a fast-paced and energetic work environment, there is value in true diversity, including age diversity.
 When managers or leaders believe that a particular employee is no longer a good fit, it is more often due to the managers’ and leadership’s bad attitudes than the older worker’s fault.

 Tend to have more health issues, increases costs of employment.

 These become less true as time goes on.
 Older workers have learned how to keep working despite the aches and pains that can increase as one ages.
 And in reality, work absences due to illness (real or feigned) are more frequent among younger workers than workers above 55.
 And absences are a plague (comparatively speaking) among young adult workers with small children at home.

 Words to be aware of when a company describes its work environment, culture, or the kind of person or qualities the open position needs.
 These may indicate a bias toward younger applicants and may even be used to discourage older applicants.
 And they usually do when used in combination with each other or coupled with a superlative:

 Energetic, High Energy (or some variant like, Highly Energetic)

 Required: Ability to lift 50 pounds (seen in a job ad for an Office Manager)